aws/aws-sdk-js-v3/clients/client-sfn/README.md

 order every time.
 Step Functions logs the state of each step, so you can quickly diagnose and debug any issues.</p>
 <p>Step Functions manages operations and underlying infrastructure to ensure your application is
 available at any scale.
-You can run tasks on AWS, your own servers, or any system that has access to AWS.
-You can access and use Step Functions using the console, the AWS SDKs, or an HTTP API.
+You can run tasks on Amazon Web Services, your own servers, or any system that has access to Amazon Web Services.
+You can access and use Step Functions using the console, the Amazon Web Services SDKs, or an HTTP API.
 For more information about Step Functions, see the <i>
-<a href="https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html">AWS Step Functions Developer Guide</a>
+<a href="https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html">Step Functions Developer Guide</a>
 </i>.</p>

 ## Installing